Fast Autoregressive Video Diffusion and World Models with Temporal Cache Compression and Sparse Attention: Motivation

 \textbf{Where does sparsity arise during generation?} To understand the source of this sparsity, we analyze the internal representations of attention modules across different generation timesteps.
 Our objective is to identify redundant computations that can be reduced or removed without degrading generation quality.

 We first focus on the self-attention layers and examine the query ($Q$) and key ($\hat{K}$) features throughout generation.
 Figure~\ref{fig:motivation} illustrates Principal Component Analysis (PCA) applied to Q and K features.
 Tokens with similar colors correspond to features that are close in the original embedding space.
 The visualization reveals two key properties.
-First, both Q and K are predominantly semantic: foreground tokens (e.g., the cat) cluster together and attend to corresponding semantic regions, while background tokens form separate clusters.
+First, both Q and K are predominantly semantic: foreground tokens (e.g., the cat) cluster together and attend to corresponding semantic regions, while background tokens form separate clusters, consistent with prior findings that attention features encode object-level structure~\cite{OmnimatteZero, story2board}.
 Second, a large fraction of key features repeat across frames, with many keys from earlier frames reappearing later.
 This repetition persists across diffusion timesteps and in almost all transformer layers, suggesting that aggressive KV-cache compression is feasible.

 We next examine the cross-attention layers by analyzing the attention maps between textual prompt tokens and video latents.
 As depicted in Figure \ref{fig:ca_vis}, autoregressive video diffusion models are typically conditioned on long, detailed prompts~\cite{huang2025selfforcing, liu2025rolling} that describe objects, actions, and events spanning the entire video.
 As a result, cross-attention incurs substantial computational overhead: at every layer and generation timestep, each query attends to all prompt tokens, even though only a small subset is relevant for synthesizing the current frame.
 Cross-attention is highly selective: for each frame, most attention mass concentrates on a small subset of prompt tokens, while the rest contribute little.
 This observation suggests that dynamically selecting a frame-specific subset of relevant prompt tokens can dramatically reduce cross-attention computation without sacrificing quality.